Mets’ Alderson claims New York a deterrent in GM search

 Porter and Scott were hired last offseason after Alderson and Cohen failed in their search for a president of baseball operations.
 Alderson said the club has hit a similar roadblock this offseason.

-Alderson said several candidates were unable to get permission from their current clubs to interview for the job, while others have declined because they are too comfortable personally or professionally where they are.
+Alderson said several candidates were unable to get permission from their current club to inteview for the job, while others have declined because they are too comfortable personally or professionally where they are.

 Largely, though, he thinks New York itself is keeping people away.